 Travel advisories all over the world have changed this year due to the coronavirus pandemic.
-Currently, the US State Department gives Mexico a Level 3 Travel Advisory, which recommends that Americans reconsider travel.
+Currently, the US State Department gives Mexico a Level 4 Travel Advisory, which recommends that Americans do not travel to Mexico at this time.

 A frequently asked question about Mexico City travel concerns safety.
 So, is Mexico City safe?
-The quick answer: absolutely!
+Generally, yes.

 How can we be so sure?
 Before the pandemic, the US State Department gave the country of Mexico the same travel advisory level as France, the UK, and Germany—all four were given a “Level 2” rating.
 The region of Mexico City also had a Level 2 rating—which simply means that visitors should “exercise caution” (you know, as you should in any big city).